21 Ultimate Examples Of Chinese Slang 🤫 Speak Like The Locals

 Internet Slang

-One common thing Chinese slang has in common throughout the great middle kingdom is the use of Chinese slang on the internet.
+One thing Chinese slang has in common throughout the entirety of China is the use of Chinese slang on the internet.

 If you’re using Chinese social media websites (which by the way is a great way to immerse yourself into Chinese culture, get Chinese friends and learn Chinese) such as Weibo, Douyin or QQ, then you may be a bit confused initially by the amount of colloquialisms used.